craftycodie/Halo3LoadingScreen/README.md

 Feel free to use this project for whatever you want.
 Credit me if you feel like it, idc.

 Have fun

+## Credits

+- Bungie for creating the original loading screen.
+- Xephorium - I stole the HD logo from [your remaster](https://github.com/Xephorium/Halo3LoadingScreen), SOZ!